Suggestion: Watch the 5 minutes video tutorial before reading this article

 Mallorca is predicted to perform comparatively well in the coming years and should be under your radar.

-Marbella is a city and resort area located in Costa del Sol, southern Spain.
-It’s famous for hosting many wealthy retirees and families, look at it like the Miami of Europe.
+Marbella is a city and resort area located in Costa del Sol, Southern Spain.
+It’s the home of many wealthy retirees and families.
+Some compare it to Miami in the US, despite its smaller size.

-Here, you’ll find everything from plush villas, hotels, golf courses, bars, restaurants, and clubs.
+Here, you’ll find everything from luxury villas, hotels, golf courses, bars, restaurants, and clubs.

 Can I rent out my property as a non-resident foreigner?

-If you plan to rent out via Airbnb, be sure to hire a company that can manage your property and handle the communication with the tenants.
+If you plan to rent out via Airbnb, be sure to hire a company that can manage your property and handles the communication with the tenants.

-What are the common pitfalls when buying property in Spain?
+What are common pitfalls when buying property in Spain?

 Below I’ve listed common pitfalls among foreign property buyers in Spain.